MilenaMMay/blog/2022-01-26_remote_games.md

 ## “A am a tree” improvisation game
 A person starts representing something, poses like it, says e.g. “I am a tree” stays in the pose and the next person chimes in, e.g. “I am an apple”, then the next “I am the worm”.

-After three images, the first person resolves the chain and choses “I keep the [apple | worm]”.
+After three images, the first person resolves the chain and choses “I keep the apple (or worm)”.
-Then the person who got chosen starts again stating “I am [an apple | a worm] and repeating the image, starting a new chain of associative images.
+Then the person who got chosen starts again stating “I am an apple (or a worm) and repeating the image, starting a new chain of associative images.

 The poses can also be with movement and especially when you are onsite and use the full room running around representing something it’s even more fun!